Jonathan Hale

 Jonathan Hale (born Jonathan Hatley; March 21, 1891 – February 28, 1966) was a Canadian-born film and television actor.

 Life and career

 Hale was born in Hamilton, Ontario, Canada.
 Before his acting career, Hale worked in the Diplomatic Corps.
 Hale is most well known as Dagwood Bumstead's boss, Julius Caesar Dithers, in the Blondie film series in the 1940s.
-He is also notable for playing Inspector Fernack in various The Saint films by RKO Pictures.
+He is also notable for playing Inspector Fernack in several installments of The Saint film series.